Yellow-lipped sea krait

-Yellow-lipped sea krait are host to several reptilian diseases and parasites including the sea snake tick (Amblyomma nitidum).
+The yellow-lipped sea krait hosts several reptilian diseases and parasites including the sea snake tick (Amblyomma nitidum).

 Heatwole, H., & Powell, J. (1998).
 Resistance of eels (Gymnothorax) to the venom of sea kraits (Laticauda colubrina): a test of coevolution.
 Toxicon, 36(4), 619-625.

 Hitchmough, R., Barr, B., Knox, C., Lettink, M., Monks, J. M., Patterson, G. B., Reardon, J. T., van Winkel, D., Rolfe, J., & Michel, P. (2021).
 Conservation status of New Zealand reptiles, 2021.
 New Zealand threat classification series 35.
 Wellington: New Zealand Department of Conversation.